ErpNetDocs/tech/advanced/jobs.md

 # Jobs

 Jobs is a system in @@name, which automatically runs processes.
-The types of processes, which are run include document state changing, executing scheduled events or similar.
+The types of processes, which are run include document state changing, executing scheduled events, or similar.
 The jobs are run in non-busy hours without requiring any user interaction.

 ## How to Create and Configure a Job